gshipley/summitlab14/Chapters/04-VerifyInstall.md

 ##**Verifying the installation**

 ###**Verifying DNS**
 Now that our broker and node hosts have been restarted, we can verify that some of the core services have started upon system boot.
-The first one want to test is *bind*.
-In order to test that *bind* was started successfully, enter in the following command:
+The first one want to test is the named service, provided by *BIND*.
+In order to test that *BIND* was started successfully, enter in the following command:

 	# service named status